-N THE YEAR 2013, six years after CORPUS CHRISTI WATERSHED was founded, we adopted a policy which made clear we would no longer respond to any copyright inquiries.
+N THE YEAR 2013, six years after CORPUS CHRISTI WATERSHED was founded, we adopted a policy making clear we would no longer respond to any copyright inquiries.
 We adopted this policy because we’d been burned too many times.
-People would write to us (asking copyright questions) and we’d respond.
+People would write to us asking copyright questions—and we’d respond.
 Those people would then go online and twist our words.
-Why’d they do this?
+Why did they do this?
 Some were malevolent.
 Others, however, had a false understanding of copyright.
 No matter how patiently we tried to explain matters to them, it didn’t make any difference.
-Such people have a belief in their head—which nothing will change.
+Certain people have a belief in their head and nothing can change it.
 You can talk until you’re blue in the face, but it won’t make any difference.
 Such people are the reason for our policy.

 Abbey Psalms & Canticles

 Brief History • Over the past few months, there’s been considerable discussion about whether the Abbey Psalms and Canticles is under copyright.
 If you’re wondering what the “Abbey Psalms and Canticles” translation is, please research it on GOOGLE.
-(I can’t explain its provenance; it would take too long.)
+(It would take too long to explain its provenance.)
 For the purposes of this article, all you need to know is that the USCCB claims the Abbey Psalms and Canticles will someday replace the translation of the Responsorial Psalms printed in USA lectionaries.
 Whether this will actually take place is anyone’s guess.*

 Damage Control • The Abbey Psalms and Canticles seems to be an effort at “damage control” after the USCCB’s copyright scheme with the Revised-Revised Grail was revealed publicly.
-Essentially, the copyright for the mandatory (!) psalter had been given to a privately owned, non-Christian company (GIA PUBLICATIONS).
+Essentially, the copyright for the mandatory psalter had been given to a privately owned, non-Christian company (GIA PUBLICATIONS).
 Anyone who wanted to celebrate Mass, reproduce the Mass texts, or even broadcast the Mass on television or radio had to first obtain permission (!) from the non-Christian company and pay them money.
-As you might imagine, these heinous actions caused scandal.
-Indeed, the managing editor of the Church Music Association of America published an article claiming the Revised-Revised Grail translation had also been embedded in the 3rd edition of the Roman Missal.
+If control had been given to a Protestant (non-Catholic) organization, that would have caused scandal; and rightly so.
+The fact that full control of our mandatory liturgical texts was given to a non-Christian organization (!) is even more shameful.
+As you might imagine, these heinous actions caused public outrage when they became known.
+For the record, the managing editor of the Church Music Association of America published an article claiming the Revised-Revised Grail translation had also been embedded in the 3rd edition of the Roman Missal.

 Douay-Rheims-Challoner: